klinecharts/KLineChart/docs/en-US/api/instance/overrideYAxis.md

   - `name` The name of the axis.
   - `reverse` Whether to reverse.
   - `inside` Whether it is inside.
+  - `needWidget` Whether to create an axis widget.
   - `position` Position, supports `left` and `right`.
   - `scrollZoomEnabled` Whether to allow scrolling and zooming.
   - `gap` Top and bottom margin configuration.